The Bunker (2001 film): Plot

-The gunfire alerts Neumann who enters the tunnel and, running from a shadowy figure, joins Neumann.
+The gunfire alerts Neumann who enters the tunnel and, running from a shadowy figure, joins Schenke.
 Mirus attempts to run away and becomes tangled in barbed wire.
-When Heydrich, Baumann and Franke try to blow the bunker door with a stick grenade, Schenke and Neumann mistake the noise for an American assault.
+When Heydrich, Baumann and Helmut Franke try to blow the bunker door with a stick grenade, Schenke and Neumann mistake the noise for an American assault.
 They set the fuse to a demolition charge to blow the ammunition up and keep it from the Americans.

 Heydrich, Baumann and Franke's attempt to open the door fails.
 While searching for another exit they meet Schenke and Neumann who open fire thinking the trio are Americans.
 The three are driven back after running out of ammunition.
 Neumann fires at the trio while Schenke kills Franke and then threatens Neumann.
 The ammunition detonates and Heydrich, Baumann and Neumann flee with Schenke firing at them.
 The trio find the main exit blocked, try to escape through the mine shaft, and fire at an approaching figure.
 When Heydrich shoots Schenke with his flare pistol, he bursts into flames.
 Neumann manages to break through the wall of the mass grave with his entrenching tool and into open air.
 Heydrich is stabbed by Schenke who survived the fire, and Baumann assaults Schenke with bare hands.
 Heydrich is killed during the altercation and Baumann escapes with Neumann, throwing a grenade into the grave with Schenke where it explodes.

 Corporal Baumann gives Neumann permission to surrender to the Americans and he sets off, finding Mirus' body in the barbed wire.
 When he sees American soldiers, he waves a handkerchief to surrender.

 The film cuts to a flashback in which Baumann's squad is marching through a field on a sunny day, coming upon a group of deserters about to be executed.
 Baumann is asked to participate in the firing party.
 Baumann shoots at a man who is praying, and misses before hitting him twice.
 An officer delivers the coup de grace and the firing party pose for photographs with the executed man.

 Baumann's flashback ends and he staggers off to surrender to the Americans.